KardamSinghal/TranscriptAI/exercise/EXERCISE_GENERATOR.md

   - Use interfaces/types for complex data structures
   - Leverage TypeScript's type system to teach students about type safety and catching errors at compile-time
 - **No External Dependencies Initially**: First few exercises should use standard library only
-- **Later Exercises**: You may introduce common packages if appropriate for skill level
+- **Later Exercises**: You may introduce common packages if appropriate for skill level (but still NO Node.js-specific APIs)

 ## Example Meta-Commentary Phrases

 Sprinkle these throughout exercises:

 **General (Python & TypeScript):**

 - "Stuck on this TODO?
 Try asking: 'How do I [specific task]?'"
 - "If [concept] is unclear, ask me: 'Explain [concept] using a [theme] example'"
 - "Need a hint?
 Ask: 'What's the first step for TODO X?'"